Triangle (The X-Files): Plot

 Eventually, Mulder is taken to the ballroom by the Nazis.
-Once there, he is ordered to identify the scientist, or the Nazis will begin shooting passengers.
+Once there, he is ordered to identify the scientist or else the Nazis will begin executing passengers.
 After they have killed two men, a woman who resembles Scully tells the Nazis that they are killing innocent people for nothing, and that Mulder knows nothing.
 Mulder tells the Nazis that one of the men they shot was the scientist, but the true scientist steps forward.
-The Nazis prepare to execute Mulder and "Scully", but before they are able, the engine is shut down.
+The Nazis prepare to shoot Mulder and "Scully", but before they are able, the engine is shut down.
 British sailors descend upon the ballroom and begin fighting the Nazis.
 In the midst of the chaos, Mulder and "Scully" escape, at one time aided by a Nazi officer who resembles Agent Skinner and appears to be an Allied sympathizer.
-Meanwhile, Scully and the Lone Gunmen find Queen Anne and board it, only to find that it is an empty ghost ship, unaware that the dimension in which Mulder and the passengers of the Queen Anne is running parallel to their own.
+Meanwhile, Scully and the Gunmen find Queen Anne and board it, only to find that it is an empty ghost ship, unaware that the dimension in which Mulder and the passengers now exist is running parallel to their own.